Axonopathy in dogs: causes, symptoms and treatment options

 Long-term care and preventative measures

 Caring for a dog with axonopathy requires particularly attentive and dedicated care.
-Targeted measures can alleviate the symptoms and slow the progression of the disease.
-A structured daily routine, adapted to the dog's needs, is of central importance.
+Targeted measures can alleviate symptoms and slow the progression of the disease.
+A structured daily routine, tailored to the dog's needs, is of central importance.

 Tips for long-term care and support